ansonl/ansonl.github.io/_store/0-toyota-corolla-cross-hybrid-spare-wheel-holder.md

 ### 📦 Shipping

-Shipping is only available within the USA.
+Shipping is available within the USA.
 Please contact [support@ansonliu.com](mailto:support@ansonliu.com) for international sales.

 **Lead time is ~1-3 months.** This part is made-to-order.